 If variable costs are 60% of revenue it follows that:

-The contribution margin formula is very useful for calculating the contribution margin of a business.
-The contribution margin (sometimes referred to as the contribution sales ratio) is an important concept as it represents the true income of a business as it shows the income left after deducting variable costs which is available to pay the operating expenses of the business.
+The CM formula is very useful for calculating the contribution of a business.
+The contribution margin is an important concept as it represents the true income of a business as it shows the income left after deducting variable costs which is available to pay the operating expenses of the business.

 About the Author